ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 .. note:: Ansible outputs a :term:`JSON` string with bare quotes.
 Double quotes are
        used to quote string values, double quotes inside of string values are backslash escaped, and single quotes may appear unescaped inside of a string value.
-To use JSONARGS your scripting language must have a way to handle this type of string.
+To use JSONARGS, your scripting language must have a way to handle this type of string.
 The example uses python's triple quoted strings to do this.
 Other scripting languages may have a similar quote character that won't be confused by any quotes in the JSON or it may